microsoft/inventory-hub-java-on-azure/function-apps/Append-Transaction/README.md

 # Deploy Inventory Processor (Transactions++) - Inventory Hub App using Java on Azure #

-The purpose of this function app is to illustrate how to pick up events or transactions arriving through Event Hub and append those transactions to a Cosmos DB collection.
+The purpose of this function app is to illustrate how to pick up events or transactions streamed through Event Hub and append those transactions to Cosmos DB collections.

 ## Requirements